JohnnySunUmich/EnergyConsumptionVisualization/README.md

 ## Contact

-If you have any questions, feedback, or suggestions, feel free to reach out to me at <Your Email>.
+For any questions, feedback, or suggestions, feel free to reach out to me at sunrw@umich.edu.

-Thank you for checking out <Project Name>!
+Thank you for checking out the Electricity Consumption Visualization App!

 ---

-&copy; <Year> <Your Name> - All Rights Reserved
+© 2023 Johnny Sun - All Rights Reserved